Up to 35% Off Raised Beds

 Placing trays of beer out for slugs to drink and then throwing them out is another method people often use.
 I personally think it’s overrated.
 You’re constantly replacing beer trays and dumping slugs.
 Lots of work with little reward.
 But some people swear by it, so it might be worth a try.

-My favorite method is to purchase slug bait from the garden center.
+My favorite method to control these coleus problems is to purchase slug bait from the garden center.
 It’s little pellets that the slugs eat and then go and die.
 I sprinkle it in my gardens and containers and they seem to disappear.

 Stunted Growth